-Similarly to the above, arbitrators know how to analyse a case, and identify crucial issues and focus on them.
+Similarly to the foregoing, arbitrators know how to analyse a case, identify crucial issues and focus on them.
 It is important to remember that if everything is highlighted, then nothing is highlighted.
 Never lose sight of the case theme by adding too much detail to the presentation.

 Do not read from the slides

-The use of clear and simple demonstratives, such as maps showing geographic location, photos showing the relevant site, goods and problems, and timelines and graphs showing relevant stages and actions taken, can simplify and form a record for the tribunal’s deliberations.– Julian Lew QC, 20 Essex Street
+The use of clear and simple demonstratives, such as maps showing geographical location, photos showing the relevant site, goods and problems, and timelines and graphs showing relevant stages and actions taken, can simplify and form a record for the tribunal’s deliberations.– Julian Lew QC, Twenty Essex Chambers

 Do not tailor the message to fit the slides

-Visual presentations help to illustrate the narrative of the case as well as strategically situate the most important evidence.
+Visual presentations help to illustrate the narrative of the case and strategically place the most important evidence.
 The opening statement is the best opportunity to present a cohesive narrative to the tribunal – use the presentation to further the objectives of your oral advocacy.

 Know your audience